 You can learn more about the history of Lyminge on the Lyminge Parish Council website.

 The project was based at the University of Reading, but also involved professional archaeologists from Canterbury Archaeological Trust, student trainees, volunteers from local archaeological groups and local residents from Lyminge and neighbouring communities.
-The project was recognised by being highly commended in the 2012 British Archaeology Awards’ category of “Best Project”.
+The project was recognised nationally by being highly commended in the 2012 British Archaeology Awards’ category of “Best Project”.
 Gabor was runner up in the British Archaeology Awards for 2022 in the category “Archaeologist of the Year” in recognition for all his work in Lyminge.